 REDD also raises afresh the issue of who owns the forests and is entitled to claim carbon credits.
 Some forest communities, such as the Surui tribe in the Rondonia region of the Brazilian Amazon, believe they can benefit from running their own carbon-sink forests.
 There are precedents.
 In part of the Juma rainforest in Brazil, the state government has given every household a credit card account into which it deposits $50 each month as a payment for keeping the forest intact.

 But in Indonesia, the government owns the forests — and hence any carbon credits that they attract.
-Campaigners there complain that REDD pilot projects being set up by the Indonesian and Australian governments in Borneo —
+Campaigners there complain that REDD pilot projects being set up by the Indonesian and Australian governments in Borneo — with support from the world’s largest mining company, and would-be carbon offsetter, BHP-Billiton — are more likely to end up evicting forest dwellers to guarantee the protection of the forests than to enrich them.

 This may already have happened in the Harapan forest in southern Sumatra, where locals say they have been thrown off their land as part of a carbon-sink project endorsed by the Prince Charles Rainforest Project and the conservation group Birdlife International.
 Birdlife says only illegal loggers have been expelled, but the locals say that isn’t so.
 The only certainty is that the project seems to have created a lot of local antagonism.